smazurs/Ultrasonic-radar-sweep/README.md

 - Connect the servo motor to the designated servo pins on the Arduino.
 - Connect the VCC, GND, Trig, and Echo pins of the ultrasonic sensor to the Arduino.

-For a more detailed wiring diagram, refer to the `wiring_diagram.png` file in the repository.

 ## Getting Started

 1. Clone this repository: